 Step 10: Remove, Reorder, And Reinsert Your RAM Sticks

-Finally reorder the sicks and reinsert them back into their respective RAM seats.
+Finally reorder the sticks and reinsert them.

 Step 11: Reset CMOS/BIOS

-The CMOS battery in your laptop or computer powers the BIOS firmware.
-BIOS stands for “Basic Input/Output System” and it manages the essential functions of your computer.
+The Complementary Metal Oxide Semiconductor (CMOS) battery in your computer powers the Basic Input/Output System (BIOS) firmware which pretty much manages all of the essential functions of your computer.